mfr17/CF-API/README.md

 # Flask Cloudflare Configuration Manager

-I'm too lazy to log into the Cloudflare Dashboard, so I created this project.

 This project is a Flask-based web application that interacts with the Cloudflare API to manage tunnel configurations.
-It provides a user-friendly UI to view and update configurations.
+It provides a user-friendly interface to view and update configurations.

 ## Features

 - **View Cloudflare Tunnel Configuration:** Fetch and display configuration details from Cloudflare.
 - **Update Configuration:** Add or modify configuration settings using the web interface.
+Currently, it only supports adding data.
 - **Integration with Cloudflare API:** Uses API tokens for secure communication.

 ## Requirements